p3palazzo/comparative-histories/chapter.md

 study of past architecture and establish particular relations to historical criticism.

+Much of the publishing market for architectural history textbooks is concentrated in North America and Western Europe.
+Therefore, the discussion in this chapter is chiefly concerned with a few major publications originating in these regions but circulated worldwide either in their original form or in translation.
+That said, history as a humanistic and literary craft has been marginalized from professional education in architecture in much of continental Europe.
+The context of this discussion is thus mainly focused on how architectural history appears from the perspective of the Americas, North to South, and to a lesser extent the Iberian peninsula and Belgium.

+These regions are where architectural education has long been integrated into universities, and where the ideal of a humanistic and generalist education for architects is strongest.
+Moreover, unlike much of continental Europe and the British isles where the scholar--architect is a relatively new development, in the Americas and the Iberian peninsula architectural historians have often, if not mostly, come out of an initial professional training.
+Since they all have been, to some extent, consumers of French, British, and North American textbooks, this geographic scope is logically self-contained.

 # Before comparative history #

 Comparative histories of architecture were developed in Europe at the